open-organization/open-decision-framework/CONTRIBUTING.md

 ## Contributing

-All copyrightable contributions to the Open Decision Framework are accepted under the [Creative Commons CC-BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.
+All copyrightable contributions to the Open Decision Framework are accepted under the [Creative Commons CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.

 Please open issues and submit pull requests to discuss and suggest alterations to the Open Decision Framework or maturity model.